 #27 Have Fun at Herastrau Park

 Among the many eating and drinking establishments located within (or nearby) the Herastrau Park (including the Hard Rock Cafe), Beraria H is our choice.
-The massive beer hall, which also has a lakeside beer garden and a regular line up of evening entertainment, is one of the fun places to go in Bucharest for socializing!
+The massive hall has a lakeside beer garden and a regular line up of evening entertainment.

 #28 Dive into the Past at Dimitrie Gusti Village